Ezekiel 14

 - Matthew 15:8This people draweth nigh unto me with their mouth, and honoureth me with their lips; but their heart is far from me.The same divided worship as verse 3 - the mouth turned toward God while the heart is far from Him.

-- 1 Samuel 16:7man looketh on the outward appearance, but the LORD looketh on the heart.Why the idols of verse 3 could not be hidden - God sees the heart, not the posture.
+- 1 Samuel 16:7man looketh on the outward appearance, but the LORD looketh on the heart.Why the idols of verse 3 could not be hidden - God looks on the heart directly.

 - Ezekiel 36:26A new heart also will I give you, and a new spirit will I put within you... and I will give you an heart of flesh.The deeper answer to the divided heart of verses 3-6 - God Himself will give a heart that no longer enshrines idols.